RusDarius/RusDarius/README.md

 - 🔭 I’m currently working on improving my programming skills.
         This, in a very broad way, means everything from algorithmic thinking for diverse problems to different programming languages and frameworks.

+    As a personal project I developed a web application that hadnles the booking, registering and managing of a venue, much in the field of alreaady existent travel solutions websites such as Booking.com or Airbnb, but with additional functionalities and flows to improve uppon the experience.
+I implemented this project using React, with hooks and Material UI as a helper library, for the frontend and NestJs for the backend, the appplication using TypeScript fullstack.
+For the database solution I opted for MongoDB for a more streamlined and faster data handling in the all to simple document format.

     Because of my particular interest in games, interfaces and functional programming I created a few simple games such as Snake (basic JS), Pong (Java), MazeGame (Java),              Sudoku(Java).
     Currently I'm working on better versions and other games such as a platformer.